Talking with Alda Leu Dennis, the newest partner at Initialized Capital

 TC: Your background is interesting.
 You were a lawyer while you worked for Peter Thiel.
 How did you make the leap into investing?

-ALD: Even at Founders Fund, I was interested in both the investment side and operation aside and I’d wanted to move out of my legal role and had the opportunity to do a bit of that was the fund was growing so much during [my time there].
-I did have the feeling that to get a fulsome sense of the venture ecosystem, I’d need to see if from the founder’s side, so when [Founders Fund cofounder] Sean Parker left to start Airtime, it seemed like a great opportunity for me to get my hands dirty, so to speak.
+ALD: Even at Founders Fund, I was interested in both the investment side and operations aside and I’d wanted to move out of my legal role and had the opportunity to do a bit of that as the fund was growing so much during [my time there].
+I did have the feeling that to get a fulsome sense of the venture ecosystem, I’d need to see it from the founder’s side; when [Founders Fund cofounder] Sean Parker left to start Airtime, it seemed like a great opportunity for me to get my hands dirty, so to speak.

 TC: Airtime famously had some ups and downs.
 What did you learn as its COO?